LLyaudet/DecimalsRangeRegexpGenerator/README.md

 - a max (positive integer) number of contiguous digits, you can set both to 3 for thousands separators.

+There is also one parameter:

+- a choice to enclose simple groups in regular expression with capturing or non-capturing groups.

 app.html is hosted there on my website:
 <https://lyaudet.eu/laurent/DecimalsRangeRegexpGenerator/app.html>
 Since it is only static HTML and JS,